lform/lwind/readme.md

 ##### Header Line Heights

 By default, headers are set to a tighter line-height because larger fonts can appear overly spaced out vertically.
-Override `--leading-header` in your theme tokens if needed.
+The `--leading-header` token controls this and defaults to `1.2`.
+The standard line-height scale is:

+- `--leading-header` = `1.2`
+- `--leading-tight` = `1.25`
+- `--leading-normal` = `1.5`
+- `--leading-loose` = `1.75`

 #### Richtext

 A custom rich-text implementation is used for all rich-text areas by adding a `rich-text` class to any area with rich text.

 - Add `rich-text inverted` to apply white text and adjusted link/list marker colors for rich text on dark backgrounds.
+- Links inside rich text are always underlined — this is a WCAG requirement and should not be overridden.
+- YouTube and Vimeo iframes are automatically forced to `width: 100%` with a `16/9` aspect ratio.
 - Rich text now includes a modernized flow-spacing model, better heading rhythm, improved list styling, cleaner blockquotes, and more robust media/table handling.
 - WordPress-specific rich text handling is separated into vendor files so editor and frontend content can share the base `rich-text` styles while still supporting WordPress-specific markup.
 - `css/editor.css` is available for editor-specific builds and includes the editor base styles plus the shared component stack needed for rich text authoring.